The role of the Doctor in Doctor Who has to date been played by 13 actors.

 The War Doctor John Hurt

-Now I wasn’t sure on whether or not to include him here as though he is technically the Doctor he isn’t the Doctor in the sense that he never had an era, but since the Eighth Doctor never really had an era either I have decided to include him.
+Now I wasn’t sure on whether or not to include him here as though he is technically the Doctor, he never had an era, but since the Eighth Doctor never really had an era either I have decided to include him.

 Now personally I liked the whole War Doctor idea.
 For me it was a wonderful exploration of what it is that makes the Doctor such a special and unique character.